 And don’t forget lots and lots of WATER………….and snacks for the kids.
 Theres something about being outside but it seems like my kids are always asking for snacks.

-If you have any more favorite beaches in RI or must needs for you beach bag, please comment below.
+If you have any more favorite beaches in RI or must needs for you beach bag, please comment below, I love to hear from my readers.